- About Us

 The Doctor of Nursing Practice is designed to prepare graduates in advanced nursing practice leadership for careers in clinical practice with diverse populations, organizational and systems leadership in health care systems, and clinical nursing education.
 The program produces advanced practice nurses with the skills to apply principles of population health outcomes and evidence-based practice for improvement and transformation of patient care to clinical situations as interprofessional team members.

-Bachelor's to DNP for APNs is for individuals with a bachelor's degree in nursing, leading to family nurse practitioner track then the Doctorate of Nursing Practice (DNP) Pathway.
+Bachelor's to DNP for APNs is for individuals with a bachelor's degree in nursing, leading to the Doctor of Nursing Practice (DNP) Pathway.
+Please note that applications will be accepted starting in fall 2015 for fall 2016 entry.

 Application Deadline:GEP to DNP - January 15, 2015